razbensimon/react-vis-timeline/README.md

 * Using `vis-timeline` library! without the  old `vis.js`
 * No unnecessary re-renders

-  the old lib re-rendered on each prop changed, while using immutable objects to detect changes.
+  The old lib caused re-renders on each prop changed, and using immutable objects to detect changes.
   This was very problematic and caused performance issues.
   We don't wont to re-render the whole timeline, just because 1 item added to the items array.

 * API changes (items, groups)

-  vis-timeline already know how to detect changes with `vis-data`'s DataSet object.
+  vis-timeline already knows how to detect changes with `vis-data`'s DataSet object.
-  So in this library we take it as an advantage and using this DataSets.
+  So in this library, we take it as an advantage and using these DataSets.
   While exposing them to the user within `ref`.

-  Yoa can also insert initial data with props, and update/add/remove later with ref API.
+  You can also insert initial data with props, and update/add/remove later with ref API.

-* Expose timeline's API.
+* Expose the timeline's API.

-  Methods like `focuse`, `fit` and many more native vis-timeline methods exposed as well in optional `ref`.
+  Methods like `focus`, `fit`, and many more native vis-timeline methods exposed as well in optional `ref`.

 ## Supported Features